Non-myopic learning in repeated stochastic games: Empirical Evaluations

-We evaluated the algorithms in three RSGs: the Microgrid Scenario, the SGPD (Figure~\ref{fig:sgpd}), and a block game.
-These games require the players to make and accept different kinds of compromises to be successful.
-The SGPD (fully explained by Goodrich, Crandall, and Stimpson, \citeyear{GoodrichAAAISpring2003}) is a prisoners' dilemma in maze form with 26,896 states.
-A player receives 30 points when it moves to the other player's start position, and loses one point every time it attempts a move.
-A successful player in this RSG must effectively balance cooperation and defection.
+We seek to identify how to quickly learn robust strategies in general-sum RSGs played with arbitrary associates.
+We now use empirical evaluations to determine how well {\sc mega} helps meet this goal.
+To do this, we paired {\sc mega} with the expert algorithms Exp3 \cite{auer95gambling} and S++ \cite{CrandallJAIR2014} to form {\sc mega-Exp3} and {\sc mega-S++}.

-The Block Game is a turn-taking game in which the two players share a set of blocks (Figure~\ref{fig:blocks}).
-In each round, the players take turns selecting blocks (the oldest player always goes first).
-A round ends once both players have three blocks.
+We evaluated {\sc mega-Exp3} and {\sc mega-S++} against ten algorithms in three RSGs: the Microgrid Scenario, the SGPD, and a Block Game.
+The SGPD (a stochastic-game prisoners' dilemma) and the Block Game are described by Oudah {\em et al.} (\citeyear{Oudah2015}).
+In the Block Game, two players share the block set shown in Figure~\ref{fig:moregames}b.
+In each round, the players take turns selecting blocks until each player has three blocks.
 If a player's blocks form a valid set (i.e., all blocks of the same color, all blocks of the same shape, or none of the blocks have the same color or shape), her payoff is the sum of the numbers on her blocks.
-Otherwise, her payoff is the sum of the numbers divided by 4.
+Otherwise, she loses the sum of the numbers divided by 4.
 The sub-game perfect one-shot NEs of this game give each player 18 points.
-However, these solutions are Pareto dominated by the solution in which the players alternate between taking all of the squares and all of the triangles (which gives each player an average payoff of 25).
-Even better, a player could potentially bully the other by always insisting on taking all of the squares.
+However, these solutions are dominated by the solution in which the players alternate between taking all of the squares and all of the triangles (each player averages 25 points).
+Even better, a player could potentially bully its associate by insisting it always gets all the squares.